 You may have noticed some other changes in our group home in the past year.
 Sadly, Thomas passed away last August.
-In September, Charles became our newest resident.
+In September, Charles Bicks became our newest resident.
 You've probably seen him on walks in the neighbourhood with his mom.
-She regularly brings Bing, her dog, to go for a walk with Charles [adapt this section to suite your residents, while maintaining confidentiality].
+She regularly brings Bing, her dog, to go for a walk with Charles.
 You may also have noticed a new paint job on the house.
-Long awaited and it looks so much better.
+Long awaited and it looks so much better [adapt this section to suite your residients, while maintaining confidentiality].